Perfectly soft and easy to make Rasberry Banana Oatmeal Muffins.

 - In a large mixing bowl whisk together the coconut oil and coconut sugar. (make sure the coconut oil is slightly cooled)

 - Add in the eggs and whisk until well combined.
-Whisk in the bananas, salt, baking soda, and vanilla extract.
+Whisk in the bananas, salt, cinnamon,baking soda, and vanilla extract.
 Stir in the milk until combined.
-Stir in the flour with a wooden spoon, stir until just combined.
+Stir in the flour and oats with a wooden spoon, stir until just combined.
 Toss in the raspberries and mix lightly.

 - Divide the batter evenly among the 12 muffin cups, filling almost to the top.
 (I used a ⅓ cup for this)